Riverine Plains is overseen by a voluntary board of Member Directors and Independent Directors that meet monthly.

-Fiona Marshall (Deputy Chair)
+Fiona Marshall (Chair)

 Fiona farms with her husband Craig in the Rennie area, north of Mulwala.
 They are broadacre, dryland grain growers also operating a prime lamb enterprise.
 They have been farming together for 26 years and hope their children will be fourth generation farmers in this area.